JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/housingdeliverystrategy.png)

 @.
-A further loophole in the section 106 agreement's affordable housing provisions, can be found in the definition of habitable room for the purposes of calculation the min affordable housing provison.
+A further loophole in the section 106 agreement's affordable housing provisions, can be found in the definition of habitable room for the purposes of calculation the minimum affordable housing provison.
 This allows any room larger than 27.5m2 to be counted as two habitable rooms for affordable housing provision.

 ![Extract from S106 agreement](http://35percent.org/img/aylesburyoutlinehr.png)

+@.
+Given that xx number of affordable homes proposed on the FDS and Outline scheme contain xx number of habitable rooms larger than 27.5sqm, this clause enables the double counting of xx affordable habitable rooms and will result in a tenure mix of xx% affordable/xx% private in terms of overall units.

 @.
 The Acquiring Authority may argue that the FDS Scheme should be regarded in isolation from the Outline Scheme (and the above loophole around habitable room calculation) because the section 106 agreement provides a schedule (Schedule 4) setting out the minimum number of affordable housing units to be provided on the FDS.